mvirenius/vafael/README.md

 # Valu FacetWP ElasticPress integration (VAFAEL)
-This simple plugin adds ElasticPress support for FacetWP.
+This simple plugin adds ElasticPress support for FacetWP search facets.
+Plugin supports multiple "ElasticPress engines", which could have their own settings like "post_type" and "search_fields".
+Engine settings are be defined by using ElasticPress supported WP_Query arguments, when registering an new search engine.

 ## Requirements
 - Buy, install and configure [FacetWP](https://facetwp.com/)